The CGLMP Bell Inequalities: Local and Non-Local Hidden Variable Theories and CGLMP Inequalities

 Now the quantity in the brackets $\left[ {}\right] $ is never negative and could only have possible values of $0,1,2,3,4$ in view of the Kronecker delta only having values of $0$ or $1$.
 The value $4$ is impossible since this would require $j=k=m=l$ for the first, third and fourth Kronecker $ \delta $ to equal $1$ but requires $l=k+1(\func{mod}d)$ for the second Kronecker $\delta $ to also equal $1$.
 Hence $\left[ {}\right] \leq 3$ and thus

-This inequality is valid irrespective of whether or not $C(j,k,l,m)$ itself is given by a hidden variable theory expression, such as the non-local form ( \ref{Eq,BasicGeneralHVTProbs}) or by the local hidden variable theory expression (\ref{Eq.FundamentalLHVTProbs}).
+This inequality is valid irrespective of whether or not $C(j,k,l,m)$ itself is given by a hidden variable theory expression, such as a non-local form or by a local hidden variable theory expression such as $\dsum\limits_{\lambda }P(\lambda )P(j,k|A_{1},A_{2},\lambda )P(l,m|B_{1},B_{2},\lambda )$.
 It is also valid when the hidden variable probability $P(\lambda )$ is replaced by a delta function, which turns a non-deterministic HVT into a deterministic HVT.
-As the CGLMP inequality has been derived using a HVT which has been shown to be \emph{ local} via Fine's theorem, we conclude that a quantum state for which $I>3$ would then \emph{violate} Bell locality.
+As the CGLMP inequality has been derived using a HVT which has been shown to be \emph{local} via Fine's theorem, we conclude that a quantum state for which $I>3$ would then \emph{violate} Bell locality.

 Collins et al \cite{Collins02a} state that the inequality $I\leq 4$ applies to general non-local theory.
-In the case where no hidden variable theory applies, the quantities $P(A_{1}=B_{1})$, $P(B_{1}=A_{2}+1)$ et are no longer related to a set of probabilities $C(j,k,l,m)$, and hence (\ref {Eq.CGLMPQuantityFnOfHVTProbs}) no longer applies.
-In this case each term could be any positive number between $0$ and $1$, so $I\leq 4$.
-Finally, whether the CGLMP inequalities turn out to be useful in finding quantum states for which measurement outcomes cannot be interpreted via HVT (local or otherwise) depends on identifying measurement processes that replicates those in the Collins et al \cite{Collins02a} approach, but whose outcomes can be uniquely treated using quantum theory.
-This will be considered in section \ref{Section - CGLMP and Measurements}.
+In the case where no hidden variable theory applies, the quantities $P(A_{1}=B_{1})$, $P(B_{1}=A_{2}+1)$ etc are no longer related to a set of probabilities $C(j,k,l,m)$, and hence (\ref {Eq.CGLMPQuantityFnOfHVTProbs}) no longer applies.
+In this case each term $ P(A_{1}=B_{1}),..,P(B_{2}=A_{1})$ could be any positive number between $0$ and $1$, so all that can be concluded is that $I\leq 4$.

+However, the inequality can also be obtained from the non-local expression for $C(j,k,l,m)$.
+Using Eq. (\ref{Eq.NonLocalBasicProb}) we have instead of ( \ref{Eq.CGLMPQuantityFnOfHVTProbs})